qewer33/BashNotes/README.md

 ![banner](https://raw.githubusercontent.com/qewer33/BashNotes/main/assets/banner.png)

 BashNotes is a simple bash script for managing notes.
 It allows you to manage your notes in tags (categories) all from your terminal.
-It is currently not yet finished, still needs some improvements and code cleanup.
+It is currently not yet finished, still needs some improvements and code cleanup but it mainly works.

 ### Installation
 Download `bashnotes` and `install.sh` (make sure they are on the same directory) and run `install.sh` with root perms: